FilipaGo/payup-app-prototype/README.md

 * Determining their main revenue sources;
 * Understanding PayUp’s market placement.

-**9 out of 16 products are available in Portugal** and of these, 2 are only available in Portugal.
+**Only 9 out of 16 products are available in Portugal** and of these, 2 are only available in Portugal.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/benchmarking_table02.jpg" alt="Benchmarking Table detail" width="1000">